-To cancel or postpone your wedding please email email@example.com with your name, mobile number and date and place of marriage and we will respond to you in due course.
+If you need cancel or postpone your wedding or civil partnership please email email@example.com with your name, mobile number and date and place of ceremony and we will respond to you in due course.

 You can choose a civil, humanist or a religious wedding.
 Civil ceremonies can only take place at locations that hold the relevant venue licence for marriages.
 Religious and Humanist marriages can take place anywhere the individual officiant deems appropriate.